 “A child will tell me, ‘I am a G reader.’
 How does this G reader feel when the G reader is surrounded by J reader peers?
 What does this do for reader confidence?
 If we must use reading levels, let’s tell kids that they are reading G books and aren’t G readers.
 Reading levels shouldn’t define them.”

-Now, when I talk about the worthiness of “easy” books, I’m not just talking about the books that tackle Important Subjects.
-I’m also encouraging you not to worry so much about Preparing for Adulthood/The Real World.
+Now, when I talk about the worthiness of “easy” books, I’m not just talking about the books that tackle tough subjects.
+I’m also encouraging you not to worry so much about preparing for adulthood.
 I’m talking about not putting an age limit on stories — on imagination — for their own sake.